Parallel Test-Time Scaling for Latent Reasoning Models: Experiment Setup

 \subsection{Aggregation Evaluation}

 We evaluate the proposed LatentRM through two of its supported aggregation strategies: (1) \emph{best-of-$N$} selection scored by LatentRM, (2) \emph{beam search} guided by LatentRM, compared against \emph{majority voting} as a non-parametric baseline.
+We adopt MC-dropout with $p=0.2$ as the default sampling setting.
 To ensure fairness, we match all methods under the same compute budget: best-of-$N$ and majority voting use $N$ independent samples, while beam search adopts a beam size of $\sqrt{N}$ for comparable decoding cost~\cite{zhang_openprm_2024, snell_scaling_2024}.
 Training configurations and optimization details for LatentRM are provided in Appendix~\ref{sec:appendix-training-latentRM}, and full inference procedures for aggregation strategies are described in Appendix~\ref{sec:appendix-aggregation-algo}.